Reconfigurable mechanical vibrations laboratory kit: (2) Quality control

 \subsection{Safety}

-There are very few hazards present when assembling and operating the device, although we describe a few important safety considerations in what follows.
-While operating the demo kit, all liquids should be kept away from the electronics in the system.
+There are very few hazards present when assembling and operating the device, although we describe important safety considerations in what follows.
+While operating the lab kit, all liquids should be kept away from the electronics in the system.
 It is recommended that the power source for the electronics remain unplugged during construction, reconfiguration, or when not in use.
 The lab kit also incorporates strobed LED lights to aid visualization of the various vibration phenomena.
 The use of strobing is strictly optional and should be avoided if the user has any known sensitivity to flashing lights.
-In one of the use cases, a sheet metal beam is required and may contain sharp edges.
+In one of the use cases, a { ferromagnetic} sheet metal beam is required which may have sharp edges.
 As a result, special care should be taken while handling sheet metal, and all edges and corners should be filed and deburred before use.